Pushpaka Brahmin

-Pushpaka Brahmin is a generic term that refers to a group of certain Hindu Brahmin castes in Kerala.
+Pushpaka is a generic term that refers to a group of certain Hindu Ambalavasi castes in Kerala.

 The term Pushpaka applies primarily to a caste known itself as Pushpaka (or Pushpakan Unni) in South Kerala (Travancore).
 Pushpakas were assigned the job of tending flowers and making garlands in the Hindu temples.
-They were also given rights to teach sacred texts and Sanskrit language in the Pathasalas associated with Hindu temples.
-Nambeesans in Central and North Kerala are often referred to as Pushpakas owing to their cultural similarity with Pushpakas in South Kerala.
-In addition to these two castes, the term Pushpaka Brahmin, in a wider sense, applies to certain other Ambalavasi castes like Theeyatt Unnis, Kurukkals, Puppallis, Pilappallis, Nambidis and Daivampadis.
-All these castes are associated with temple related jobs and have many socio-cultural similarities.
+They were also given rights to teach sacred texts including Sanskrit language in the Pathasalas associated with Hindu temples in Central and North Kerala.
+They are often referred to as Pushpakas owing to their cultural similarity with Pushpakas in South Kerala.
+In addition to these two castes, the term Pushpaka, in a wider sense, applies to certain other Ambalavasi castes like Theeyatt Unnis, Kurukkals, Puppallis, Plappallis, Nambidis, Nambeesans and Daivampadis.
+All these castes are associated with temple related jobs who render services to the temple and have many socio-cultural similarities.